Top 25 Books to Read Before You Die 2021

 - It is an irresistible natural law that human beings should make mistakes.

-- It is an inevitable result of human conscience to know mistakes and correct them.
+- It is an inevitable result of the human conscience to know mistakes and correct them.

 - Holding on to it is a latent evil in human nature.